Legacy Trail and Venetian Waterway Trail offer a smooth ride for more than 20 miles

 Some of the trailheads have restrooms and water fountains, although you would be advised to bring your own water for the trail.

-The Culverhouse Nature Park is the latest trailhead to be added at the north end of the Legacy Trail.
-The 82-acre park, 7301 McIntosh Road, features a community garden, picnic areas, open space, parking and bike racks
+The Culverhouse Nature Park is 82 acres at 7301 McIntosh Road, with a community garden, picnic areas, open space, parking and bike racks

 McIntosh Road Trailhead, Palmer Ranches (Mile 9.6)

 The “green” parking lot has 43 spaces and is located at 7941 McIntosh Road, about a quarter-mile east and behind the Westfield Sarasota Square Mall.
-This is a new trailhead, and the parking is unpaved to protect nearby wetlands.
+This parking is unpaved to protect nearby wetlands.
 There are no restroom facilities.